Ch'nook is a unique initiative founded by the Sauder School of Business at the University of British Columbia in Vancouver.

 How we do it

-Ch'nook contributes to community-based economic development through its dual focus on fostering student interest in and engagement with business education opportunities and on supporting Aboriginal business leaders and entrepreneurs in developing crucial business skills and capabilities.
+Ch'nook contributes to community-based economic development through its dual focus on fostering student interest in and engagement with business education opportunities and on supporting Indigenous business leaders and entrepreneurs in developing crucial business skills and capabilities.

 Meet our team